 Do you find yourself using the same Lightroom presets from different Pretty Presets collections over and over?
 I certainly have my favorite presets from each collection and I am sure you do as well.

 The great news is that Lightroom has now made it really easy to organize your favorite presets right at the top of the Presets Panel.
 This new feature saves me SO much time!
 I no longer have to scroll through my collections looking for a favorite preset.

 Adding a preset to your Lightroom Favorites folder is very simple.
 Just right-click on the different presets you love and click "Add to Favorites" from the menu that pops up.

 Your "Favorite" presets can now be accessed in the Favorites folder at the top of the Presets Panel.

 The best part?
 Doing this DOES NOT move the preset from the original preset collection folder.
 It just adds a copy of the preset to the Favorites folder!
 I absolutely love this time-saving feature!

 I love these new preset organization features.
 They make finding and using presets in Lightroom A LOT easier - especially for those of us that have so MANY presets.
 Make sure you incorporate these tips to save yourself time while editing in Lightroom!

 Do you have any questions about How to Organize Presets in Lightroom?
-Just leave me a comment below - and PLEASE SHARE this post using the social sharing buttons (we really appreciate it)!
+Just leave us a comment below - we would LOVE to hear from you!
+And PLEASE SHARE this post using the social sharing buttons (we really appreciate it)!